Still Exploring Herzegovina. Part II.

 By Victor / July 13, 2023

 Eastern Grenada surprised us big time.
-People often skip it because it lacks beautiful beaches that people tend to associate with Caribbean islands.
-And while it is true that you will not find heavenly beaches here, the region is home to some fantastic off-the-beaten-track activities.
-The best part is that […]
+People often skip it because it lacks the beautiful beaches that people tend to associate with Caribbean islands.
+And while it’s true that you won’t find heavenly beaches here, the region is home to some fantastic off-the-beaten-track activities.
+The best part is that all […]

 Grenada Off The Beaten Track.
 Part I